CleverRaven/Cataclysm-DDA/doc/JSON_INFO.md

                       // additional some ammo specific entries:
 "ammo_type" : "shot", // Determines what it can be loaded in "damage" : 18,        // Ranged damage when fired
-"pierce" : 0,         // Armor piercing ability when fired
-"range" : 5,          // Range when fired
+"prop_damage": 2,     // Multiplies the damage of weapon by amount (overrides damage field) "pierce" : 0,         // Armor piercing ability when fired "range" : 5,          // Range when fired
 "dispersion" : 0,     // Inaccuracy of ammo, measured in quarter-degrees